Loosen your spinal muscles and tame your tension with these 5 twisting yoga poses.

 Make Your Spine Long

-You’ll get more out of twists if you elongate your trunk as you inhale, and relax and turn it as you exhale.
+You’ll get more out of twists if you elongate your trunk as you inhale, and relax and turn as you exhale.
 When you lengthen your torso, you’re positioning your spine so it can rotate safely and effectively.
 This, in turn, stretches and strengthens your muscles in ways that reinforce healthy posture.
 When you relax before rotating, you soften your diaphragm, abdominal, spinal, and rib cage muscles so they’re ready for a thorough, satisfying stretch.

 Here’s a simple way to learn the elongation and relaxation phases of twists.
 Sit cross-legged with your pelvis and upper back against a wall.
 (If your lower back rounds and touches the wall, elevate your hips on enough folded blankets to let you arch it slightly.)